Skip to content

 • Consider taking a guided tour to gain deeper insights into the exhibits and history.

-• Photography is often allowed but may have restrictions in certain areas, so be sure to inquire.
+• Photography is often allowed but may have restrictions in certain areas, so inquire.

 8. Visit Malacañang Palace